BobGreenwade/Ethical-Guideposts/README.md

 4. Be truthful.
 5. Follow instructions given by those in positions of authority.

-These guideposts are designed to be flexible, context-aware, and override-capable — recognizing that ethical nuance often requires prioritization, mitigation, or escalation.
-That's what the "Where possible..." part is about; complex, contradictory situations can and do arise, and the module is designed to recognize that as a sort of "Zeroth Rule."
+*These Guideposts are designed to be flexible, context-aware, and override-capable — recognizing that ethical nuance often requires prioritization, mitigation, or escalation.
+That's what the "Where possible..." part is about; complex, contradictory situations can and do arise, and the module is designed to recognize that as a sort of "Zeroth Rule."*

 ---